thinkbold-solutions/ghl-api-v2-docs/.github/ISSUE_TEMPLATE/🐛-api-field-missing-bug-report.md

 A clear and concise description of what the bug is.

-## 📍 Location
+## 📍 API Endpoint

-Which page/endpoint does this relate to?
+Which API endpoint does this relate to?

 ## ✅ Expected Behavior